open-telemetry/opentelemetry-specification/specification/logs/README.md

-To facilitate both approaches described above OpenTelemetry provides an [API](./api.md) and [SDK](./sdk.md), which can be used together with existing logging libraries, automatically inject the request context in the emitted logs, and provide an easy way to send the logs via OTLP.
+To facilitate both approaches described above OpenTelemetry provides an [API](./api.md) and [SDK](./sdk.md), which can be used together with existing logging libraries to automatically inject the request context in the emitted logs, and provide an easy way to send the logs via OTLP.
 Instead of modifying each logging statement, [Appenders](./api.md#how-to-create-log4j-style-appender) use the API to bridge logs from existing logging libraries to the OpenTelemetry